InternVideo2: Scaling Foundation Models for Multimodal Video Understanding: Method

 \section{Method}

 We learn {\modelname} in three stages, illustrated in Fig. \ref{fig:frame}.
-The stages include spatiotemporal token reconstruction, video-audio-speech-language contrastive learning, and joint training of a large language model (LLM).
+The stages include spatiotemporal token reconstruction, video-audio-speech-language contrastive learning, and connecting to a large language model (LLM) for joint training.

 \paragraph{Video Encoder.} The video encoder used in {\modelname} follows the Vision Transformer (ViT) \cite{dosovitskiy2020image} and includes additional projection layers for distillation.
 Inspired by previous works \cite{chen2023internvl,coca}, we introduce attention pooling to the ViT.
-For input videos, we sparsely sample 8 frames and perform a 14$\times$14 ($h \times w$) spatial downsampling.
+For input videos, we sparsely sample 8 frames~\cite{tsn} and perform a 14$\times$14 ($h \times w$) spatial downsampling.
 These spatiotemporal tokens are then concatenated with a class token and combined with 3D position embeddings.
-The hyperparameters used for ViT-1B and -6B are the same as CoCa-1B \cite{coca} and InternViT-6B \cite{chen2023internvl}, respectively.
 The details of ViT-6B architecture are given in Supp.
-Tab. \ref{tab:model_architecture}.